Equity Schemes and Scholarships

 1. Log in to your VTAC account.

-8. Once submitted, you will receive a confirmation of submission in your VTAC inbox.
+5. Once all details are submitted, you will receive a confirmation of submission in your VTAC inbox.

 Providing Evidence for Disability or Medical Condition